 The Company monitors capital on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by total capital.
-Net debt is calculated as total borrowings.
+Net debt is calculated as total borrowings less cash and cash equivalents.
 Total capital is calculated as "equity" as shown in the statement of financial position available for benefits plus net debt.